krivard/codalab-worksheets-wiki/Dev:-Getting-Started-on-Windows.md

 If you are a developer and want to help build CodaLab, this page will explain how to to get started.

 To use and test the submission process, a queue server will need to be installed.
 [RabbitMQ](http://www.rabbitmq.com/download.html) installs easily on Linux and Windows and requires no configuration out of the box for testing purposes.
 A database besides SQLite is recommended.
 MySQL and Postgres work on Windows, Linux and Mac.
-SQL Server on Windows can be used, but support is not as complete as MySQL and Postgres.
+You can also use SQL Server on Windows.
+For more information, see [Running against a local SQL server instance](https://github.com/codalab/codalab/wiki/Test:-Running-against-a-local-SQL-server-instance)

 ## Local installation